shuklashwin/Minesweeper/README.md

 # Minesweeper
 Minesweeper game in Java with a Client-Server Architecture.

+## How to run:
+Download the Server.jar and Minesweeper.jar files.
+Run Server.jar first using command `java -jar Server.jar`.
+Once the server is running, run `Minesweeper.jar` using command `java -jar Minesweeper.jar`.

 ## Design:
 The application is a Maven project loosely following the MVC architecture.
 All the Swing GUI components are in the `gui` package.